-Join an exclusive network of ERGs who are committed to creating mentally healthy workplaces.
+Join an exclusive network of ERGs from ~300 companies who are committed to creating mentally healthy workplaces.

 From mental health to neurodiversity, accessibility, inclusion, and more, learn from and support other like-minded professionals leading mental health culture change within their companies.

 Connect, ask questions, and share insights across a variety of topics, from ideas for activities to how to handle confidentiality norms.

 Join online meet-ups that feature a variety of formats, from industry expert panels to focused discussions about specific topics.

 Information & Resources

 Mind Share Partners curates content to help ERG community members continue their learning and work.

 Mind Share Partners' ERG community welcomes people of all identities who are: